If you are unhappy in your marriage you may think there are only two options:

 Depending on your insurance, you may be able to get reimbursed for out of network benefits, which can mean a savings of up to 80%.
 This is typically available with PPO plans.
 To find out, call the number on the back of your insurance card and ask how much your plan pays for out of network therapists.

 Then, if you do have out of network benefits, ask your therapist if he/she can provide a superbill for you to submit to your insurance for reimbursement.
 You will pay your therapist for the sessions up front but your insurance company will reimburse you for some of the session fees.
 Not every insurance plan has this benefit but it’s definitely worth a phone call to ask.

 The other option is that you can use your Health Savings Account (HSA) or Flexible Spending Account (FSA) to pay for therapy.
 This allows you to save money because you are paying with pre-tax dollars.

-Therapy often does not take as long as you think and is a worthwhile investment.
+Therapy with the right counselor often does not take as long as you think and is a worthwhile investment.

 Make a point to stay connected with your spouse on a weekly basis.
 Dedicate time for some real conversation.
 Here are a few questions to get you started:

 What are some of our best stay at home dates?

 How important is physical affection in our relationship?
 How am I doing?